JANUARY 2021 BOOK OF THE MONTH!

 ORDER your SIGNED paperback, with FREE mailing:

-JAN.
-2021!
-NOW listen to Diary in audio book voiced by Lisa Williams!
+NOW!
+Listen to Diary in audio book voiced by Lisa Williams!
 To hear a sample and/or to get the audiobook FREE with trial membership, visit Audible.

 - 2020 New York Festival Award Winner

 - Virginia Library Literary Award Nominee

 - Reader’s Favorite Award Winner

 JAN.
 2021.
 Beach Glass Books announces the publishing of the award-winning “DIARY OF A BROKEN MIND: A Mother’s Story, A Son’s Suicide, and The Haunting Lyrics He Left Behind,” by Anne Moss Rogers with Charles Rogers — in AUDIO BOOKS.